MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 Horizontal field of view for the HoloLens 2 PV camera is ~65 degrees.

 ### What is the PV Camera focus range?
-If it has auto focus how far before it is ineffective?
+If it has auto focus, how far before it's ineffective?

-The HoloLens 2 PV camera has auto-focus.
-The auto-focus system can adjust object distance from 30cm to infinity.
+The HoloLens 2 PV camera has autofocus.
+The autofocus system can adjust object distance from 30 cm to infinity.

-The effective focal length for the HoloLens 2 PV camera lens is 4.87mm +/- 5%.
-In addition to the 5% variation due to manufacturing tolerance, the focal length will change dynamically due to the auto-focus system.
-The AF travel (stroke) is up to 0.2mm.
+The effective focal length for the HoloLens 2 PV camera lens is 4.87 mm +/- 5%.
+In addition to the 5% variation due to manufacturing tolerance, the focal length will change dynamically due to the autofocus system.
+The AF travel (stroke) is up to 0.2 mm.

 ## See also
 * [QR code tracking with native C++ and C## samples](../native/qr-code-tracking-cs-cpp.md)